Brierfield Furnace: History

 Following the war, the operation was rebuilt under the private ownership of the Canebrake Company.
 The new company, formed by former Confederates Josiah Gorgas and Francis Strother Lyon, purchased the ironworks site from the Federal government for $45,000 in January 1866.
 They had the site back in production by November 2, 1866.
 In January 1867, Lyon turned the deed over to Gorgas, who became president of the newly formed Brierfield Ironworks.
 Gorgas leased the ironworks to Thomas S. Alvis on August 2, 1869.
 He ran the works until forced to close due to economic conditions following the Panic of 1873.

 The facilities were purchased and reactivated by William D. and Kearsley Carter, of Louisville, Kentucky, in 1877.
-By 1882, the operation was under the management of Thomas Jefferson Peter, of Kansas.
+By 1882, the operation was under the management of Thomas Jefferson Peter of Kansas.
 Peter had the furnace rebuilt and remodeled the rolling mill.
 He also had a nailery, coke ovens, and a washer built.
 However, at least partially due to the competition from cut-wire nails out of Pittsburgh, the ironworks finally closed for good in December 1894.

 In the years following the closure the site lay abandoned.
 During the World War II era thousands of bricks were scavenged from the site.
 In 1976, the Bibb County Commission created a park containing 45 acre at the urging of the Bibb County Historical Society.
 This initial effort has evolved over the years into what is now the Brierfield Ironworks Historical State Park.

 The modern park

 The structures and sites that contribute to the National Register of Historic Places listing include the ruinous brick furnace (c.
 1860s, 1880s), the tramway bed from the railroad (c.
 1860s), the brick foundations of the rolling mill (c.
 1862, 1880s), the nailery foundations (c.
 1880s), coke ovens (c.
 1880s), cemetery (c.
 1850s), and the superintendent's house (c.
 1870s).

 Several other structures have been moved to the park from other nearby locations.
 They include the Ashby Post Office (c.
 1900), Brierfield Ironworks Park Office (1894), Wilson Hayes House (c.
 1900), J. Henry Jones General Store (c.
 1900), Lightsey Cabin (1840), Sims-Hubbard Log Cabin (c.
 1850), Billy Mitchell Cabin (1880s), and Mulberry Baptist Church (1897).

+Amenities

-The park also features the additional attractions of an outdoor amphitheater, hiking and nature trails, campsites, and a swimming pool.
+The park features an outdoor amphitheater, hiking, biking and nature trails, campsites, and a swimming pool.